Author Archives: Paul Roberts

 Ngāmotu

-Ngāmotu is another of the original Te Atiawa hapū no longer recognised by Te Atiawa, the hapū regarded as a kinship group by the Ngāti Te Whiti.
+Ngāmotu is another of the earlier Te Atiawa hapū recognised by Te Atiawa.
+The hapū is regarded as a kinship group by the Ngāti Te Whiti.

 The Ngāmotu area was popular in traditional Māori society due to the excellent fishing grounds around the Sugar Loaf islands.
 At different times the area was occupied by either Te Atiawa or Taranaki iwi.